vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-EsxiCertificateInstalled.md

 ## Synopsis

-Verifies if the provided certificate is already on the ESXi host.
+Verifies if the provided certificate is already on the ESX host.

 ## Syntax